vinod-amagi/amgdoc/epg/epg-excel.md

 The objective of this document is to detail the Amagi Excel EPG specification using which a content partner may provide EPG to Amagi for deliveries to the destination platforms.

 ## When to use
-The Amagi excel EPG may be used when a channel for which the EPG is to be delivered is not Amagi Cloudport-operated or when the Cloudport schedule is not fit for EPG purposes (e.g. when the scheduled content consists of short duration videos).
+The Amagi Excel EPG format may be used when a channel for which the EPG is to be delivered is not Amagi Cloudport-operated or when the Cloudport schedule is not fit for EPG purposes (e.g. when the scheduled content consists of short duration videos).

 ## Specification